pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 | `mpiexec MPI`    | *possible* |  --- | **Native**|
 | `Job submission/initialization` | **Only**| --- | --- |

-Where the word *Native* indicates the media, used by the communicator by design (e.g. mpiexec program is responsible for controlling the pool of parallel processes/programs, communicating over MPI interface). *Possible* means that, despite *Native* mechanism exist, communication can be performed by alternative means, i.e. *mpiexec* MPI processes can communicate between each other sending file-based messages if necessary.
+Where the word *Native* indicates the media, used by a communicator by design (e.g. mpiexec program is responsible for controlling the pool of parallel processes/programs, communicating over MPI interface). *Possible* means that, despite *Native* mechanism exist, communication can be performed by alternative means, i.e. *mpiexec* MPI processes can communicate between each other sending file-based messages if necessary.
 This usually makes sense for debugging purposes only and is described in **ClusterWrapper** classes chapter below.
 The last row of the table with the word *Only* means that each parallel job is initialized and controlled from the *Login Session* (**Fig 1**) using file-based messages mechanism, i.e. the initialization information for a parallel task, logging of the progress and the information about the task results are distributed using file-based messages.

 The File-based framework has been written with the assumption that *job chunks may be processed independently*, but limited number of interprocess communications is occurring.
 This restricts the use of file-based framework to the correspondent part of Horace algorithms and for initial job submission.
 Matlab MPI and standard MPI frameworks do not have such restrictions but can not be used for job submission to the cluster.